 All candidates that matriculate into degree granting programs in the College of Pharmacy at NEOMED are required to submit a final, official transcript for all previously attended colleges and universities to the Office of Admission.
 NEOMED works with common application servicers (CAS) during the application process, and while they are authorized to receive, process, and verify transcripts, admission fees, and other supporting credentials on behalf of NEOMED, they do not become part of the NEOMED student record.
 However, NEOMED is required by records policy to possess Official Transcripts received directly from issuing institutions and agencies that include all completed coursework by matriculating students.
-Failure to comply with submittal of final, official transcripts upon matriculation will result in a Registrar's Hold being placed on your record, which will prevent registration in a future semester and the distribution of financial aid and will restrict access to your education record.

-CURRICULUM AND DEGREE REQUIREMENTS - COLLEGE OF PHARMACY
+CURRICULUM AND DEGREE REQUIREMENTS - COLLEGE OF PHARMACY DEGREE REQUIREMENTS - PHARM.D.

-Degree Requirements - Pharm.D.